Garfield's Babes and Bullets

-Garfield's Babes and Bullets is a 1989 animated television special directed by Phil Roman, based on a short story of the same name by Ron Tuthill in the book Garfield: His 9 Lives.
+Garfield's Babes and Bullets is a 1989 animated television special directed by Phil Roman.
+It is based on a short story of the same name by Ron Tuthill in the book Garfield: His 9 Lives.
 It features Lorenzo Music as the voice of Garfield, the house cat, re-imagined as a private detective named Sam Spayed attempting to solve a murder mystery.

 The special won the Primetime Emmy Award for Outstanding Animated Program (One Hour or Less).
 It has since been released on DVD.

 This was the ninth of twelve Garfield television specials made between 1982 and 1991.

 Plot

 Feeling bored, Garfield looks into a closet and finds a trenchcoat and fedora.
 Donning both, he begins to fantasize he is Sam Spayed, a second-rate private investigator in a film noir atmosphere.
-Sam receives a visit from Tanya O'Tabby, a beautiful woman who hires Sam to investigate the death of her husband, Professor O'Tabby, who apparently drove off a clifftop road.
+Sam receives a visit from Tanya O'Tabby, a beautiful woman who hires Sam to investigate the death of her husband- Professor O'Tabby, who apparently drove off a clifftop road.
 Tanya believes it was murder, as her husband was an excellent driver, but the death was ruled as a simple car accident.
 Despite initially suspecting foul play (that Tanya killed her husband either for his money or because he was unfaithful), Sam agrees to take the case.

 No solid proof of murder comes to light when Sam visits the morgue, although he notes that O'Tabby's shirt, chest and stomach hairs have yellowish-brown stains on them and secretly pockets a mysterious, painted "stone" that the coroner overlooked.
 Next, Sam goes to the university where O'Tabby worked and meets the late man's colleague and former advisor Professor O'Felix.
 He tells Sam how O'Tabby was on his way to visit an elderly benefactress the night he died, but dismisses Sam's idea that the professor was having an affair, saying his one weakness was instead a coffee addiction.